diodesign/diodesign/README.md

 ### Hey, you found me.

 By day, I'm a technical editor at [Google](http://cloud.google.com/).
-By might, I work on fun things like the open-source [Diosix](https://diosix.org/) hypervisor.
+By night, I work on fun things like the open-source [Diosix](https://diosix.org/) hypervisor project.

-[Ask me](https://diodesign.org/contact/) about RISC-V, operating system and hypervisor design, computer security, and professional writing and editing.
+[Ask me](https://diodesign.org/contact/) about RISC-V, operating system and kernel design, computer security, and professional writing and editing.